 If you’re connected to a club, school district, trade union, or geographic region, that might qualify you for an affiliation scholarship or bursary.

-Affiliation bursaries are awards dedicated to students with unmet financial need who belong to a certain community.
-For example, the Sutro Bancroft Bursary is offered to students born in Greece or Canada, or to parents born in Greece.
+These are awards dedicated to students with unmet financial need who belong to a certain community.

 5. Use the UBC Award Search to explore all awards—and to find niche ones

 If you’re finding it hard to keep track of the different awards available at UBC, there’s a tool that can help!
-Check out the freshly launched UBC Award Search page.
+Check out the UBC Award Search page.

-Use the tool to filter as specifically as you want.
-Or keep it general to see the range of awards.
-For example, after you select your campus and faculty/school, you can choose “General” for department.
-Or, narrow your search by selecting your intended major program or department.
+Use the tool to filter as specifically as you want, such as by your desired department—or keep it broad to see the range of awards.
+For example, after you select your campus and faculty/school, you can either:

-You can even work your way down to filtering by award type—e.g. a bursary, scholarship, or prize—by clicking the “More filters” button to reveal additional search options.
+You can even work your way down to filtering by award type—e.g. a bursary, prize, or scholarship—by clicking the “More filters” button on the right to reveal additional search options.

-Protip: To see awards that are NOT related to your faculty, choose “non-academic unit” under the “Faculty or School” field.
-Then further filter based on the options under “Department”—there’s even one for “UBC Vancouver international students”.
+To see awards that are NOT related to your faculty, choose “Non-academic units” under the “Faculty or School” field.
+Then further filter based on the options under “Department”—there’s even one for “UBC Vancouver International Students”.

-Although you might not qualify right away for any of the awards you research, knowing your options in advance can help you plan ahead—for example, by taking certain courses, making time to get involved, and, at the very least, taking at least 24 credits of classes each year.
+Although you might not qualify right away for the awards you research, knowing your options now can help you plan ahead—for example, by taking certain courses, making time to get involved, or taking at least 24 credits of classes each year.